 We plan to spend around \$104 million on capital improvements over the next 10 years.
 Of this, 25% is attributable to growth, 46% for level of service improvements and 29% for asset renewal.
 There is a notable increase in level of service expenditure between Year 11 and 15.
 This is associated with the construction of the new Motueka wastewater treatment plant.
 Over the next 30 years, the total funded capital programme is \$378 million.

-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 26 and 27 on page 165 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.